TylorS/typed/apps/website/content/guides/fx-time-and-rate.md

 )
 ```

 Advance the same Effect clock that owns the source.
-A browser event adapter still needs an owner
-and cleanup; [dynamic producers](/explore/fx-dynamic-producers) covers that boundary.

 ## Poll by completion or tick on a schedule